 A West Reading chocolate factory explosion has killed 2 people and 5 are missing

-An explosion at a chocolate factory in West Reading, Pa., on Friday has killed four people and left three missing, authorities have said.
+The death toll after an explosion at a chocolate factory in West Reading, Pa., on Friday has risen to seven people, after three missing people were found dead, according to the city's mayor.

+"Please understand that this is still a devastating loss, but we are truly grateful to bring closure to the families involved in the upcoming days," Mayor Samantha Kaag said.

 The explosion just before 5 p.m.
 Friday at the R.M.
 Palmer Co. plant destroyed one building and damaged another nearby.
-The cause of the explosion is under investigation, Mayor Samantha Kaag said.
+Several buildings nearby, including a medical supply, a church and apartment building, will be under condemnation as authorities investigate what caused the blast.
+They will not be demolished or deemed uninhabitable, Kaag said.

 "We will not rest until every single person affected by this tragedy has been accounted for," Holben said.